PosInformatique/PosInformatique.Moq.Analyzers/docs/Design/PosInfoMoq1008.md

 The static methods `Mock.Verify()` and `Mock.VerifyAll()` are designed to verify multiple `Mock<T>` instances at once.
-However, calling these methods without specifying any `Mock<T>` instances results in no verification being performed, which makes the test ineffective and potentially misleading.
+However, calling these methods without specifying any `Mock<T>` instances results in no verification being performed, which makes the test ineffective.

 For example, the following code calls `Mock.Verify()` without any arguments: